jianingk-tan/askyourdata/README.md

 4. Once the query succeeds, the agent writes a written business insight
 5. A chart is auto-generated based on the result shape (bar / line / scatter)
 6. The actual SQL is shown in a collapsible panel — full transparency

-The SQL exposure is intentional.
-AI tools that hide their reasoning aren't trustworthy in business contexts; this one shows its work.

 ---
 ---